whatsinport

 Location:

-Ships dock at the Salvador Cruise Ship Terminal downtown Salvador.
-It is within easy walking distance to the sights.
+Ships dock at the Salvador Cruise Ship Terminal in downtown Salvador.

 Printable map to take along.